gar1t/e2/doc/tutorial.rst

 This is how application configuration is specified.
 In this case, ``mydb`` has a list of two properties: ``server_port`` and ``db_file``.

-Save the file and quite the Erlang shell.
+Save the file and quit the Erlang shell.

 Start the Erlang shell again, but this time, specify some additional options that will tell the Erlang VM to read your new configuration::